CheeryCodes/Introduction-to-Javascript/README.md

 # Introduction-to-Javascript
-Print your name, height and country to screen
+Print your name, height and country on screen